 If there is an objection to unanimous consent, the Convener takes a 3-way poll as described above.
 If there is significant opposition, the Convener will usually ask whether the Against votes are personal positions or national body positions, typically by asking the national body panel chairs who are present, or by taking a two-stage U.S. poll (one vote per INCITS company to determine the U.S. position, followed by one vote per national body to determine overall national consensus).

 Closing plenary session.
-The WG21 closing plenary session owns approval of adding a proposal and its wording to a working draft (TS or IS).
-The plenary session's responsibility is to decide whether there is consensus, as determined by the Convener, to adopt each proposed change that is recommended by the design and wording subgroups.
+The WG21 closing plenary session owns approval of adding a proposal and its specification wording to a working draft (TS or IS).
+The plenary session's responsibility is to decide whether there is consensus, as determined by the Convener, to adopt each proposed change that is recommended by the design and specification subgroups.
 The plenary session does not actively change the design or entertain extended design discussion, which always happens in the design subgroups.
 However, the plenary session participants may ask questions like: "does this handle case X?" and "did you consider alternative Y?"
 For such questions, the meeting chair will ask the appropriate subgroup chair (who may invite comment from the proposal's author) to answer whether that item was considered and to summarize the result of the discussion and the reason for the decision of the subgroup.

 Plenary session polls also include recommendations to ship a document for a formal ballot or for publication.
 If such a poll gets consensus, the document is considered to represent the consensus of WG21 for its current stage of development.